 Health Services Research, Implementation Science, Psychological Medicine, Long-term conditions, Patient experience of care.

-We know anxiety and depression are approximately three times more common in people attending hospital than in the general population.
-My research aims to:
+Research shows that anxiety and depression are approximately three times more common in people attending hospital than in the general population.
+Sarah’s research aims to:

-(2) Undertake an ethnography to gain an in-depth understanding of the experience of implementing a model, in one local hospital setting, focusing on the key influences on how decision-making and action occur to implement and sustain a new way of working.
+(2) Undertake an ethnography to gain an in-depth understanding of the experience of implementing a model, in a hospital setting and focus on key influences on decision-making and action to implement and sustain a new way of working.

 Principal Investigator – Professor Chris Dickens